seanyboy271/CovidHacksProject/README.md

-There should be two folders: API and Web

 API is where all of the backend data processing things should go.
 The api.py is the a barebones API that will communicate with the website.
 My hope is to essentially have it import one "main" method from a file that will do all the processing, and return an object that contains all the data we need.